 Pro tip: Consult the recipe for French Chantilly cream (aka sweetened whipped cream) for step-by-step photographed explanations, helpful tips, and tricks.

 Step 10.
 Add icing sugar and continue whisking.
-Gradually speed up the mixer and beat the cream through medium to stiff peaks.
-Check the cream's consistency each 3-5 seconds to avoid over-whisking.
+Gradually, speed up the mixer and beat the cream through medium to stiff peaks.
+Check the cream's consistency every 3-5 seconds to avoid over-whisking.

 Step 11.
 Cover the bowl with plastic wrap and refrigerate until ready to assemble the cake.

 Step 12.
-To assemble the cake, strain canned peaches and let them drain on a paper towel.
-Then cut peaches into ½ inches (about 1 cm) small cubes.
+To assemble the cake, use a serrated knife to cut the sponge cake horizontally into three equally thick layers.
+Strain canned peaches and let them drain on a paper towel.
+Then, cut the peaches into ½-inch (about 1 cm) cubes.
 Reserve the syrup.

 Step 13.
-Warm up dulce de leche in a bain marine or water bath.
+Warm up dulce de leche in a bain-marie or water bath.
 Break the meringue into medium and large enough pieces (you will need both sizes of the crushed meringue).

 Step 14.
 Place the first sponge layer on a serving plate or a cake board and soak it with peach syrup using a pastry brush.